Foster v British Gas plc

-Foster v British Gas plc (1990) C-188/89 is a leading EU law concerning the definition of the "state", for the purpose of determining which organisations in the private or public sector can be regarded as an organ of the state.
+Foster v British Gas plc (1990) C-188/89 is a leading EU law case concerning the definition of the "state", for the purpose of determining which organisations in the private or public sector can be regarded as an organ of the state.
 The ECJ held a state is any manifestation or organisation under control of a central government.

 In a previous case, Chandler v Director of Public Prosecutions, Lord Reid held a state is synonymous with an 'organised community', and according to Lord Devlin it meant 'the organs of government of a national community'.

 Facts

 Mrs Foster was required to retire from her job at British Gas when she was 60 years old, while men could continue until they were 65.
 British Gas was a nationalised industry at the time (before being privatised under the Gas Act 1986), and she and four other women claimed this was unlawful discrimination on grounds of sex, contrary to the Equal Treatment Directive (then 76/207/EEC, and now recast in 2006/54/EC).
 Because directives in principle only bind the member state, to which they are addressed, in order to make a direct claim against her employer, Mrs Foster needed to show that British Gas was part of the state.
 She argued it was because the board members of British Gas were appointed by a minister in the UK government (a secretary of state), which could also issue to the board various directions and instruments.
 Additionally, the board was required to submit periodic reports to the secretary of state.